Billy Bond

 Calyx: Small to medium, closed or partly open.

-Season October to January.
-Fruit is sometimes kept until March, but after midwinter it deteriorates in quality and color.
+Beach gives the season as October to January; the fruit is sometimes kept till March, but after midwinter it deteriorates in quality and color.
+Downing and Budd give January and February as the season.

 Book Sources